Eva Herzigová: Early life and career

 After arriving in Paris, her popularity increased.
 Her first important appearance was as the model for the first Wonderbra campaign.
 In 1994, advertising executive Trevor Beattie, working for TBWA/London, developed an ad for Sara Lee's "Hello Boys" Wonderbra campaign.
 It featured a close-up image of Herzigová wearing a black Wonderbra.
 The ad used only two words: "Hello boys."
 The influential poster was featured in an exhibition at the Victoria and Albert Museum in London and it was voted in at number 10 in a "Poster of the Century" contest.
 The Canada-based lingerie fashion label wanted the ad campaign to motivate women to see the Wonderbra "as a cosmetic and as a beauty enhancer rather than a functional garment".
 The billboard was voted in 2011 as the most iconic outdoor ad during the past five decades by the Outdoor Media Centre.

 She was also featured in Guess? jeans campaigns, the Victoria's Secret catalog and Sports Illustrated.
-Herzigová has featured in a variety of international fashion magazines, gracing the covers of Vogue (France, Britain, Spain, Germany, Japan, Australia, Mexico, Poland, Turkey, Thailand), Harper's Bazaar (Britain, Spain, Ukraine, Italy, Australia) as well as Elle, Marie Claire, Numéro and Allure.
+Herzigová has featured in a variety of international fashion magazines, gracing the covers of Vogue, Harper's Bazaar as well as Elle, Marie Claire, Numéro and Allure.
 She has also walked for designers including Louis Vuitton, Benedetta Dubini, Giles Deacon, Emilio Pucci and Versace.

 Herzigová also starred in a fashion art film by Imagine Fashion, called Decadent Control with Roberto Cavalli.
 It featured fashions by Agent Provocateur and H&M. Herzigová posed for the August 2004 edition of Playboy.
 In 2006, she portrayed Venus at the 2006 Winter Olympics Opening Ceremony.
 In 2013, Herzigová was chosen as the new model for Dior's Capture Totale line.
 She continued working with Dior into 2021.
 In 2016, Herzigová was one of those chosen to be spokesmodels for Giorgio Armani's New Normal Campaign.

+Activism and philanthropy

+Throughout her career, Eva Herzigová has also been involved in philanthropic activities and awareness campaigns.
+In particular, she has supported health-related initiatives, working with the international organization DKMS, which focuses on fighting leukemia and encouraging bone marrow donation.

+According to Herzigová, her involvement with the cause began after learning about the story of a child diagnosed with the disease, which led her to support campaigns promoting the importance of joining bone marrow donor registries.

+Herzigová helped promote the campaign “Get Swabbed, Save a Life”, which aims to expand DNA databases to improve matches between donors and patients in need of transplants.